rkapl123/DBAddin/docs/DBFuncs.md

 of DB functions data area within a Workbook.

-You can set these options in Excel's Custom Properties (Menu File/Properties, Tab "Customize"):
+You can set these options in Excels Custom Properties (Menu File/Properties, Tab "Customize"):

 #### Skipping Data Refresh when opening Workbook